Tower Hamlets Summer University: Summer University Millennium Award Scheme I & 2

 Tower Hamlets Summer University (THSU) made 114 awards to young people in seven London boroughs to attend summer universities to give them the skills they needed to become ambassadors for their peers and to design and implement their own community projects.
 Applicants, between 14 and 19 years of age, submitted an idea for a youth and community project.
 The Award was made on the basis of merit and individual potential.
 Each Award was made up of a £2,000 training bursary and a £1,000 project grant, released after a year of personal development training.
-These young people went on to do some amaizing work: Tolerance in Diversity was set up by a group of 6 as a charity that worked locally and internationally to combat Racism.
+These young people went on to do some amazing work: Tolerance in Diversity was set up by a group of 6 as a charity that worked locally and internationally to combat Racism.
 In 2000 they were awarded the International Stop Racism Award, addressed the world at the International Day for the Elimination of Racial Discrimination by satellite link from Toronto and were invited to Breakfast at the White House.
 Another set up Teen Spirit, the first organisation to help children of parents with aids.
 Others set up their own projects and charities, became politicians, authors, and chart-topping musicians (Dizzi Rascle).

 Summer Education (UK) made 82 awards to students at summer universities in selected areas across England.
 The scheme was run regionally on a similar basis to the first scheme.
 Aweard winners acted as youth ambassadors and undertook projects based on Gaining and Sharing Skills, Exploration and Discovery or Creativity, Culture and Your Community.
 Awards of between £2,797 and £3,297 provided individuals between 14 and 25 years with training in practical skills and the opportunities to enable them to develop and pass on their understanding, attitudes and enthusiasm to other young people and their communities.
 Individuals also carried out a community project, such as a skills workshop for young people, setting up a peer education drugs awareness programme or creating a drama production about the lives of young Asian women.